u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/setup.rst

 Structure
 ---------

-Every Odoo application works similarly; they are built with the same logic.
+Every Thrive Bureau ERP application works similarly; they are built with the same logic.
 A model contains fields and relational fields that link to other models.
 Each model has views representing all its fields, with backend and frontend views.

 Models
 ~~~~~~

-The basis of Odoo is models.
+The basis of Thrive Bureau ERP is models.
 Models use fields to record the data.
 Records are stored in a database:
 they are therefore linked to a model.
-In Odoo, you can find the different models in the
+In Thrive Bureau ERP, you can find the different models in the
 backend by enabling the :ref:`developer mode <developer-mode>` and then going to
 :menuselection:`Settings --> Technical --> Database Structure: Models`.